 You can’t beat the holiday snaps you’ll capture at the ice-white Monastery of Panagia Agrillion in Sami.
 It’s in a picturesque location and houses a teeny museum.

 You won’t struggle to see places of cultural significance in Corfu.
 The Temple of Artemis, which was built around 580 BC, is something of a sanctuary that’ll make you feel closer to Greek mythology.
-Meanwhile, in a secluded spot between the towns of Pelekas and Vatos, Mirtidiotissa Monastery sits just beside a beach.
+Why not visit Old Perithea?
+See the remains of the Venetian houses or relax in one of the four tavernas.
+Meanwhile, in a secluded spot between the towns of Pelekas and Vatos, Mirtiotissa Monastery sits just beside a beach.
 It’s in place of an old religious icon that was found in a cave there.

 Traditional cafés, rustic tavernas and fresh-as-you-get bakeries are also commonplace within Greece’s culinary culture.
 Don’t miss the chance to sample seafood or meze paired with deliciously smooth local wines.